nJim/pwa/README.md

 ## Example 1: Which Webchef

 An variation of 'Guess Who'  with familiar faces, this demonstration walks through the scaffolding for setting up a progressive web app.
 We will utilize this example to showcase the app-like experience across various devices.
+[Try it on Github Pages](https://njim.github.io/pwa/)

 ![Which Webchef](/whichwebchef/public/assets/screenshot.jpg 'Which Webchef')